Ed Snyder Observatory

 Features of the Glen McLaughlin Classroom

-- Indoor astronomy lab with climate control for all-day use
+- Indoor astronomy lab with heater for cold nights

-- Projector and smart display for real-time star maps and visuals
+- 43″ display for images, star maps and visuals

-- Star charts, meteorites, and hands-on astronomy tools
+- Star charts, data, and hands-on astronomy tools

 - Flexible seating for workshops and lectures